ginocorrales/ProgrammingInCgitbook/datatypes/datatypesword-littlebigendians/char.md

         printf("a[%d] = \t %s\n", i, (char *) &a[i]);  // print char
         // note!!
         printf("a[%d] = \t %c\n", i, (char *) &a[i]);  // %c will have compile error
+        // printf(%s, char *);
+        // characters from the string are printed until a '\0' is reached
+        // or until the number of characters indicated by the precision have been printed.
 }
 ```